waiyanhein01/next.js-fullstack/next-course/README.md

 - Nested Layout
 - Multiple RootLayout

-  If u want to do share ui like header ui want to be use both product and product detail you do `layout.tsx` under product folder
+  If u want to do share ui like header ui want to be use both product and product detail you do `layout.tsx` under product folder.

   ```bash
   sample in product folder in app